Killing of Manadel al-Jamadi: Circumstances of death

 According to Spc.
 Jason Kenner, an MP with the 372nd Military Police Company, al-Jamadi was brought by Navy SEALs to the prison in good health; Kenner says he saw that al-Jamadi looked extensively bruised when he was brought out of the showers, dead.
-According to Kenner a "battle" took place among CIA and US military interrogators over who should dispose of the body.
+According to Kenner a "battle" took place among CIA and U.S. military interrogators over who should dispose of the body.

 Captain Donald Reese, company commander of the 372nd Military Police Company, gave testimony about al-Jamadi's death, saying of the dead prisoner, "I was told that, when he was brought in, he was combative, that they took him up to the room and during the interrogation he passed[...].
 [The body] was bleeding from the head, nose, mouth."
 Reese stated that the corpse was locked in a shower room overnight and the next day was fitted with an intravenous drip; he said that this was an attempt to hide what occurred from other inmates.
 Reese said the body was then autopsied, establishing the cause of death as a blood clot from trauma.

 Staff Sergeant Ivan Frederick wrote an account to his family in November 2003 that interrogators had "stressed him out so bad that the man died.
 [Prison personnel] put his body in a body bag and packed him in ice for approximately twenty-four hours in the shower. [...]
 The next day the medics came and put his body on a stretcher, placed a fake IV in his arm and took him away."

 Al-Jamadi came to be known by some Abu Ghraib personnel as "The Iceman" and "Mr. Frosty."
 Others called him "Bernie," a reference to the movie Weekend at Bernie's in which a dead body is treated as if still alive.